agrahamlincoln/network-drive-utility/README.md

 - logging - Enables advanced logging to the %appdata% folder
 - dedupe - Enables the deduplicate function which will check the globalfileshare file for duplicate shares

-Upcoming/Planned features

-- Full Program log
+Full Program log - Detailed information when new fileshares are added and removed
   - Fileshare Unmaps
   - Fileshare Additions

+Upcoming/Planned features

 - Fileshare Mapping
 - Statistics: count of each fileshare's occurrence
+- SQLite Support
+  - Full fileshare storage
-- Individual user XML files
+  - Individual user mappings list (for all profiles known)

 Background